 Type 2: Exposing the Corruption

-- The Internal Reformist works towards bringing the worst of the conspiracies to light in ways that will make it impossible for the status quot to be continued or the corruption to be covered up.
-Keep in mind that to create reform has to be the intent of the person to qualify for this Typing, if it's just a side-affect of solving some crime then it is not this trope.
-Those with this typing are usually in some kind of investigative field, such as a researcher, journalist, internal-affairs investigator, private-detective or law-enforcement, and rely on an illusion of being harmless to zip about and gather evidence under the noses of those in charge.
+- The Internal Reformist works towards bringing the worst of the conspiracies to light in ways that will make it impossible for the status quo to be continued or the corruption to be covered up.
+Keep in mind that to create reform has to be the intent of the person to qualify for this Type, if it's just a side-affect of solving some crime then it is not this trope.
+Those with this type are usually in some kind of investigative field, such as a researcher, journalist, internal-affairs investigator, private-detective or law-enforcement, and rely on an illusion of being harmless to zip about and gather evidence under the noses of those in charge.
 This type tends to require the most secrecy of all, as particularly corrupt organizations might not having any problems with arranging an "accident" to bump them off, as these types tend to work alone or in small groups which are easy to dispose of.

 Type 3: Becoming An Icon

 - The Internal Reformist in effect uses Gandhi-style peaceful protest, refusing to participate in immoral or unlawful activities and continuing to do what's right no matter how much the system throws at them in an attempt to make them give in.
 In some ways these types can be the most dangerous, and the most conspicuous, type of reformist as they tend to attract a great deal of allies, who come out of the woodwork once someone demonstrates that it's possible to stand up for what you believe in.
 Usually these types start out low on the totem pole, though usually with some advantage others might not have.
 They tend to gain authority quickly, either because their competence forces the system to give it to them, or those in change are trying to break or cripple them under the pressure of such authority.
 Sometimes these type do break under the pressure or simply lose the will to openly oppose the system and continue to live their ideals with honor but in quiet.

 Usually it is possible for an Internal Reformist